There are so many things to do in Boulder that it can be hard to narrow it down.

 If you’re staying or living in Boulder and looking to plan a quick day trip or weekend staycation, here are a few of our favorite ideas:

+If you’re on a tight timeline, you don’t have to go too far.
+Longmont has emerged as a travel destination, in and of itself.
 Beer is a huge reason why, but there’s even more to this growing east Boulder County city.
-Read More

 Attention vampires, bats and nocturnal creatures of the night.
 Boulder doesn’t shut down just because the sun goes down.
 If you’re looking for something fun to do in Boulder after dark, prepare to be surprised by the options.